LukeyBSystems/deepstatsdocs/docs/gettingStarted.md

 Stats can be affected by Modifiers which change the final value of the Stat.
 Some Modifiers may alter the base value of a Stat, others will multiply the base value by some amount.
 Some modifiers can interact with other Stats such as a conversion from one Stat into another.

-Modifiers can be affected by Modifier Scalers which will alter the modifier value, eg.
+Modifiers can be affected by Modifier Scalers which will alter the modifier value, allowing you to create dynamic modifiers that depend on your gameplay.
-- in a racing game, you may have a vehicleDamage scaler which will slow you down and reduce your steering

-Modifiers can also be conditionally applied, eg.
+Modifiers can also be conditionally applied by comparing against Modifier Conditions, allowing you to enable / disable modifiers on the fly.
-- in an ARPG, you may have a modifier where you do more damage against burning enemies
-- in an RTS, you may have a modifier where your units take less damage if they are inside a shield bubble

 ## All Stats are have a min and max value